KyleKing/dash_charts/README.md

 python examples/ex_px.py
 ```

-## Example Charts and Documentation
+## Example Charts

-Full documentation is available at: [https://kyleking.me/dash_charts/](https://kyleking.me/dash_charts/).
-Below headers highlight some of the examples and included chart functionality
+Below are screenshots and links to the example code for each chart included in dash_charts

 ### Pareto Chart

 Create a Pareto chart in Dash.
 Handles ordering the category, calculating the cumulative percentage, and configuring both YAxis.

+See sample code in [examples/ex_pareto_chart.py](examples/ex_pareto_chart.py).
+Screenshot below:

 ![ex_pareto_chart.png](.images/ex_pareto_chart.png)